SciML/ReservoirComputing.jl/docs/src/tutorials/scratch.md

 )
 ```

-Now, this implementation, elements naming aside, is completley equivalent to
+Now, this implementation, elements naming aside, is completely equivalent to
 the following

 ```@example scratch